9 Short- and Long-Term Camper Storage Tips to Make You a Happy Camper

 Common FAQs About Camper Storage

 Q: How much does it cost to store a camper?

 A: The cost of camper storage can vary.
-Depending on the type of storage (climate-controlled drive-up, drive-up or outdoor), the size and location can affect the price.
-Drive-up units are more expensive than outdoor parking spaces, and obviously the larger the unit, the higher the price.
+The type of storage, the size and location can affect the price.
 Our store pages always display our current low rates and promotions for you to see.
-Check out our find storage page for available camper storage near you!
+Check out our storage location finder for available camper storage near you!

 Q: Can you store a camper in a storage unit?

 A: Yes, you can!
 You’ll have to check availability at your nearest facility for drive-up storage units.
 Be sure to check the measurements to see if your camper will fit or not.
 If you have a large camper (like a fifth wheel or large travel trailer) you may need to get a secure outdoor parking space instead of an indoor unit.
 Be sure to read your Rental Agreement for more info.

 Q: Can I store my travel trailer outside?

 A: Yes, you can!
 If you store your travel trailer outside, you’ll want to wash and wax it first, and get a good storage lot rated cover and tire cover to prevent any damage from the elements.
 Also, follow all the tips and tricks above for the best camper storage experience.